An 1851 maritime law protected Titanic owners in court. Could OceanGate use it too?

 Criminal proceedings

-Prof Shoenbaum says he thinks it “very unlikely” that criminal proceedings will arise — but draws a distinction between three different types.
+Prof Schoenbaum says he thinks it “very unlikely” that criminal proceedings will arise — but draws a distinction between three different types of actions going forward.

 “Number one would be the liability, actions filed by the estates of the passengers,” he says.
 “Number two, there's the regulatory aspect, whether the Titan broke any regulatory.
 And specifically, the US will be involved in that, because OceanGate is a Washington state company, headquartered in Everett, Washington.